-Edward Rada provides consultancy services for trusts, estates and not-for-profit organizations, most recently serving as Director of Business Operations for Film Independent in Los Angeles.
-Previously, he was Interim Director of Finance for Oregon Shakespeare Festival in Ashland, Oregon and Chief Operating Officer of Entertainment Industry Foundation in Century City.
+Edward Rada provides consultancy services for trusts, estates and not-for-profit organizations, most currently serving as Interim Chief Financial Officer for the Wallis Annenberg Center for the Performing Arts in Beverly Hills.
+Previously, he was Director of Business Operations for Film Independent; Interim Director of Finance for Oregon Shakespeare Festival in Ashland, Oregon; and Chief Operating Officer of Entertainment Industry Foundation, in Century City.

-Edward served in leadership positions at The Music Center in downtown Los Angeles for 18 years, ultimately serving as Managing Director of Center Theatre Group, the theatrical producer at the Ahmanson Theatre and Mark Taper Forum at The Music Center in downtown Los Angeles and Kirk Douglas Theatre in Culver City.
-Prior to that, he served as President of Music Center Foundation, the investment entity established by The Music Center and its performing arts companies: Los Angeles Philharmonic, Los Angeles Opera, Los Angeles Master Chorale and Center Theatre Group.
-He oversaw an investment portfolio of $300 million, working with an investment advisor and executing decisions of its Investment Committee, of which he was a member, and Board of Directors.
+Edward served in leadership positions at The Music Center in downtown Los Angeles for 19 years – twelve years as Chief Financial Officer for Center Theatre Group, four years as Managing Director of Center Theatre Group and three years as President of the Music Center Foundation, the investment entity established by The Music Center and its Resident Companies.
+While at the foundation, he oversaw an investment portfolio of $300 million, executing decisions of its investment committee, of which he was a member, and Board of Directors.

 Before joining The Music Center, he was Director of Finance at Old Globe Theatre in San Diego, California.
 He began his career at Ernst & Whinney in Century City, where he was a supervisor in its Entertainment Business Management practice.
-He moved from there to serve as Controller for Hands Across America, the largest participatory charitable event in history that created a human chain stretching from coast-to-coast on Memorial Day 1986 to raise awareness of hunger and homelessness in the United States.
-He then established a public accounting and business management practice, Rada & Associates, with an emphasis on not-for-profit organizations (including Independent Feature Project/West).
+He moved from there to serve as Controller for Hands Across America and its parent organization USA for Africa/We Are The World.

 Mr. Rada is a Certified Public Accountant (inactive).
-He received an A.B. in Economics from Occidental College and completed The Executive Program in Management at UCLA’s John E. Anderson Graduate School of Management.
-In addition to Film Independent, he serves on the Boards of Directors of Mike Kelley Foundation for the Arts, USA for Africa/We Are The World, Boston Court Pasadena, Friends of Soochow University, Taipei, Taiwan, and is a past chairman of Project Angel Food.
+He received an A.B. in Economics from Occidental College, completed The Executive Program in Management at UCLA’s John E. Anderson Graduate School of Management and earned Commonfund Institute’s certificate of completion for its Endowment Institute, Level 1, at Yale University.
+He serves on the Boards of Directors of Film Independent, Mike Kelley Foundation for the Arts, USA for Africa/We Are The World, Boston Court Pasadena and Friends of Soochow University, Taipei, Taiwan.